Nina Mitchell MA, BSc, PGDip, RMBACP

 As an approved therapist for Anxiety UK within the East London area, I help clients to understand their anxiety which can develop in many ways, including fear of public transport, exam stress, social situations and general worry.
 This can involve developing better coping strategies, relaxation techniques and examining your thought processes in order to reach a more helpful and realistic outlook.

-I have completed bereavement training with the NHS and volunteered at a palliative care unit helping to support those overwhelmed by their grief.
-Additionally I have worked within the North East London Mental Health Trust with those with schizophrenia and their families, organising regular focus groups to discuss concerns around mental health issues, medication and symptoms.
+I have completed bereavement training with the NHS and volunteered at a palliative care unit helping to support those overwhelmed by their grief and have completed training with ASIST in suicide prevention.
+Additionally, I have worked within the North East London Mental Health Trust with those with schizophrenia and their families, organising regular focus groups to discuss concerns around mental health issues, medication and symptoms.

 Areas of counselling I deal with